in Houston and Sugar Land, TX

-What is Eyelid Surgery (Blepharoplasty)?
+What is Eyelid Surgery?

-Benefits of Eyelid surgery
+What are the Benefits of Eyelid Surgery?

-- Loose or sagging skin that creates folds or disturbs the natural contour of the upper eyelid, sometimes impairing vision
+- Loose or sagging skin that creates folds or disturbs the natural contour of the upper eyelid

 - Excess fatty deposits that appear as puffiness in the eyelids